 Stalking can include:

-- Repeated, unwanted, intrusive, and frightening communications from the perpetrator by phone, mail, and/or email.
+- Repeated, unwanted, intrusive, or frightening communications from the perpetrator by phone, mail, and/or email.

 - Repeatedly leaving or sending victim unwanted items, presents, or flowers.

-- Following or laying in wait for the victim at places such as home, school, work, or recreation place.
+- Following or waiting for the victim at places such as home, school, work, or recreation place.

 - Making direct or indirect threats to harm the victim, the victim’s children, relatives, friends, or pets.